danpoynor/react-gallery-app/README.md

 ## Additional Edits Made

-- Included responsive layout for mobile devices.
+- Includes responsive layout for mobile devices.
 - If user tries to access `/tags/not-a-predefined-tag` they are presented with "404: Page Not Found" message.
 - If user tries to access `/tag/` directly, the message "Select a button name above" appears.
 - If user tries to access `/search/` directly, the message "Enter text to search for above" appears.
-- Color swatch navigation added to search photos by color.
+- Color swatch navigation added to search for photos by color.
 - If user tries to access `/color` directly, they are redirected to `/` (home screen).
 - Updated CSS styles while maintaining the general arrangement, spacing, and positioning in mockups.
 - Browsers `<title>` tag updates to reflect the current tag or search term, such as "Flickr.com results for mean dogs".
 - Footer includes a copyright disclaimer, just in case.
 - If user hard reloads `/tag/:tagTerm`, `/search/:searchTerm`, or  `/color/:colorTerm` page, or if they access the pages directly (bypassing homepage), photos are still shown and no errors appear.
 - API results are saved to `sessionStorage` to persist across potential page refreshes without making additional API calls.
-- Static settings params defined in the `config.js` file for convenient editing.
+- Static settings params defined in the `src/settings.js` file for convenient editing.
 - `_redirects` file added to `public/` directory for [Netlify](https://www.netlify.com/) hosting to handle React routing.
 - Search field maintains search phrase on page reload and when using the browser's forward and back buttons.
-- Added unit/ui tests and some integration tests.

 ---